Advanced Encryption Standard - Explained

 - Economics, Finance, & Analytics

-Advanced Encryption Standard (AES) Definition
+What is Advanced Encryption Standard (AES)?

 The Advanced Encryption Standards (AES) is a symmetric block cipher algorithm adopted by the U.S. National Institute of Standards and Technology (NIST) in 2001.
 The U.S government started using it as a standard for secure and classified data encryption and decryption, and now it is used worldwide.
 Advanced Encryption Standard succeeds the Data Encryption Standard (DAS) algorithm, which was published in 1977.
 On November 26, 2001, the AES was declared by the NIST as U.S. FIPS PUB 197 (FIPS 197).
 On May 26, 2002, upon the approval of the U.S Secretary of Commerce, it became effective as a federal government standard.
 It is a symmetric-key algorithm, that means the same key is used for both encrypting and decrypting the data.

-A Little More on What are Advanced Encryption Standards
+How are the Advanced Encryption Standards Used?

 In 1997, the National Institute of Standards and Technology announced the Data Encryption Standards (DES) has started to be vulnerable to brute-force attack and thus a successor is needed which can prevent such attacks.
 According to the NIST, this new algorithm would be unclassified and had to be "capable of protecting sensitive government information well into the next century".
 During the selection process, the NIST invited proposals for developing an algorithm that is easy to implement in hardware and software, as well as in restricted environments, and at the same time offers high protection against various attack techniques.
 The selection process was completely transparent and fully open to public review.
 The submitted designs were thoroughly scrutinized during the process.
 The NIST specified certain features that were to be included in the design of the algorithm.
 Those criteria included: